Avaiga/taipy-doc/docs/manuals/core/features/scenario-cycle-mgt.md

 which takes the scenario id as a parameter.
 The deletion is also propagated to the nested pipelines, tasks, data nodes, and jobs if they are not shared with any other scenario.

-# Add/Remove tag of a scenario
+# Tag or untag a scenario

 A scenario can have multiple tags.
 You can add a tag to a scenario using `taipy.tag^`.
 Alternatively, you can use the `scenario.add_tag^` method.